Best Scope for 6.5 Creedmoor – My Top 5 Picks in 2023

 The first thing I noticed when I mounted the scope was how smooth and straightforward the controls for Argos BTR were.
 I also love how straightforward it is to adjust every single feature, from magnification, illumination, elevation, windage, parallax side focus, and fast focusing.

 Another thing I need to praise this scope for is its durability.
-Although I haven’t used it for a longer period, the aircraft-grade aluminum that they use to make the tube looks impressively durable.
+The aircraft-grade aluminum that they use to make the tube looks impressively durable.
 I also noticed that it provides excellent support and high shock resistance.
+When evaluating the scope, I put it through extensive durability trials including dropping it from various heights onto different surfaces to test the shock resistance.
+Despite repeated drops from over 5 feet high onto concrete, the scope held zero and remained fully functional without any visible damage, which speaks highly of its sturdy construction.

 Product Highlights